Klipper3d/klipper/docs/G-Codes.md

 - `PROBE`: Move the nozzle downwards until the probe triggers.
 - `QUERY_PROBE`: Report the current status of the probe ("triggered" or "open").
+- `PROBE_CALIBRATE [SPEED=<speed>]`: Run a helper script useful for
+  calibrating the probe's z_offset.
+See the MANUAL_PROBE command for details on the parameters and the additional commands available while the tool is active.

 ## BLTouch